 - Add the garlic and ginger and cook another minute until fragrant.

 - Add the honey, curry powder, chickpeas and stock.
-Simmer over medium heat for 5 minutes or until carrots are soft.
+Simmer over medium heat for 5 minutes or until carrots are soft, taste one!

 - Stir in coconut milk and simmer another 5 minutes.